jimappleg8/rebelpedia/README.md

 When adding information to this document, you need to consider the copyrights of the works you're sourcing for information.
 Unless they also have a comparable license on the work, they are still subject to copyright laws and you will need to treat them as such.

-For more information about Open Artifacts, visit [](https://openartifacts.org/)
+For more information about Open Artifacts, visit [https://openartifacts.org/](https://openartifacts.org/)

+For general questions about the project, contact Jim Applegate at jim@jimapplegate.com